 The start of a new year often leads to contemplation and planning for many of us; on both a personal and professional level.
 We often take a moment to look back on the year that has passed and to the New Year that lies ahead; with the time taken to perhaps consider some New Year Resolutions.

-Are you someone who likes to set yourself some goals or objectives for the year ahead?
+Are you someone who likes to set yourself some goals and planning or objectives for the year ahead?
 What do you hope to achieve in 2019?

 “I always write my goals down – I’m a very visual person, so find it much more valuable to put pen to paper when setting myself a goal”, says PG Paper’s Commercial Manager, Gemma.

 “Last year, I set myself the goal of climbing Ben Nevis, the tallest mountain in the UK and I did it!
 This year, I’ll set myself a similar challenge and I’ll fundraise for a charitable cause at the same time.
 I also plan to read at least one book every month.”

 Most personal goals or resolutions often center around health and fitness at this time of year, on the back of the over-indulgence of the festive period.
 We’re sure that the New Year’s resolutions our Financial Controller, Beth, has set for herself of “drink more water, exercise more, cook healthier meals and eat fewer crisps” will resonate with most of us!

 - The average adult has 1500 thoughts a minute; so even for the best multi-taskers around, it’s maybe a big ask to add some New Year goals to the general clutter of everyday thoughts!

 - Fewer than one-third of people take the time to write down their New Year resolutions.